securesecrets/hack-secret-hackathon-demo/README.md

-# metamask-testing
+# HackSecret Hackathon Demo 2/8/2024

-This code is used for testing metamask permits
+This code is used for demoing metamask and public vs private data

 ### Node.JS